First treatment under my belt!

 The play by play…

-First several hours were all pre-meds to help with nausea and side effects.
+First was the set up.
+A half hour of pre-meds to help with nausea and side effects.
 Then four chemotherapy drugs given separately, each taking about an hour:

 The full scoop…

 Chemotherapy.
-We’re talking killing all fast growing cells in my entire body including cancer ones and not.
+We’re talking killing all fast growing cells in my entire body including cancerous ones and even those that are not.

 The next, Perjeta.
 This one tends to cause nausea and fatigue, effects your nails, making them discolored and sometimes, get this, become loose!
 Horrific.